-The recent vote on the principals of Net Neutrality (Chairman Genachowski voted for the Order; Commissioner Copps concurred and Commissioner Clyburn approved in part and concurred in part.
+The recent vote on the principles of Net Neutrality (Chairman Genachowski voted for the Order; Commissioner Copps concurred and Commissioner Clyburn approved in part and concurred in part.
 Commissioners McDowell and Baker dissented.) at the Federal Communications Commission (FCC) has drawn criticism from both sides.
 Republicans in Congress are uniformly against it and Democrats are mixed.
 Consumer advocates say it does not go far enough to protect consumers and the big carriers and tech giants (Verizon, AT&T, Google, Microsoft, etc.) offered lukewarm to tepid praise.

 If you are a consumer advocate, this should be cause for alarm.
 The idea that big business does not hate the current iteration of Net Neutrality is a pretty good indication that it is replete with loopholes.